Coastline of Andhra Pradesh: Geography

 The coast extends from Ichchapuram in Srikakulam district to Tirupati district and lies geographically between the coasts of Orissa and Tamil Nadu.
 Coastal wetlands cover an area of 1140.7 km2.

 List of coastal districts

 Andhra Pradesh has a total of 12 districts that are situated along its coastline.
-Among these districts, 4 in the Uttaraandhra region, 7 are located in the Kostaandhra region, and 1 in the Rayalaseema region.
+Among these districts, 4 in the Uttara Andhra region, 7 are located in the Kostha Andhra region, and 1 in the Rayalaseema region.
 The list of these districts is as follows: